limikael/glapp/README.md

 on platform and situation.

 The goal is that the code you write should be 100% transferrable from one platform to another.
-No need to mangle or name your main function differently depending on platform, glappy takes care of that.
+No need to mangle or name your main function differently depending on platform, glapp takes care of that.
 It should also be as easy as possible to get up and running.
 A simple example looks like:

 ```rust
 use glapp::*;